pyrv/pycontract/README.md

 ## Installation

-- Python 3.10 or later: The API uses Python pattern matching that was introduced in Python 3.10.
+- Python 3.10 or later: PyContract uses pattern matching that was introduced in Python 3.10.
 You will therefore need to install Python 3.10 or later.
 - Set your PYTHONPATH variable to point to pycontract as e.g.:
 ```
 export PYTHONPATH=$PYTHONPATH:/a/long/path/pycontract